First vs Second Mortgage Calculator

 What moves the number most

 The result responds to Current First Mortgage Balance, Current First Rate, Cash Needed, New Refinance Rate, and Second Mortgage Rate.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.
+Flipping each value past a round threshold shows which input moves the result most.

 The formula behind this